 We want to create transformative change by finding better ways to intervene early so that people experiencing these mental health challenges can thrive.

 To do this, we fund a diverse range of researchers, and collaborate with others, including policy makers.

-We are committed to the meaningful involvement of lived experience experts in the direction and decision making of the mental health team; the projects and research that we fund; and in the field of mental health science.
+We are committed to working with lived experience experts to shape the direction of our mental health strategy and the research we fund.

 What do we want to achieve?

 - gain a better understanding of how the brain, body, and environment interact in depression, anxiety, and psychosis so that we can spot potential points for early intervention.

 - find better ways of identifying and grouping people with – or at risk of – these conditions so that we can provide more timely and personalised interventions.

 - find new and improved ways of intervening.
 This could involve things that an individual does for themselves, are provided by a healthcare professional, or are provided by policies or practices in wider society.

 We fund research tackling complex mental health issues, seeking new insights and breakthroughs.

 We unite people across the field and work with lived experience experts to understand problems and find solutions.